kennergf/BatchProcessor/README.md

 # BatchProcessor

-This app receive the input of two number between 1 and 10 to generate X batched with Y numbers per batch.
+This app receive the input of two numbers between 1 and 10 to generate X batched with Y numbers per batch.
-To accomplish this, is made use of back-end processing.

 # Environment